-Never ones to resist a road trip, Mr G and I decided to book a last minute, overnight stay in Onich to celebrate Valentine’s Day.
-The village of Onich hugs the shore of the picturesque Loch Linnhe in the Scottish Highlands.
-We’d convinced ourselves that we’d be mad not to go away given the excellent hiking trails to be found in the area.
-So, last weekend we bundled into the car with the Wee White Dug and headed to Onich through rain, snow and finally sunshine – don’t you just love Scottish weather!
+Never ones to resist a road trip, Mr G and I decided to book a last minute trip to Onich to celebrate Valentine’s Day.
+The village of Onich hugs the shore of Loch Linnhe in the Scottish Highlands.
+We’d convinced ourselves that we’d be mad not to go away, given the excellent hiking trails to be found in the area.
+So, last weekend we set off with The Wee White Dug – we were Onich bound.
+We travelled through rain, snow and finally sunshine to get there.
+Don’t you just love Scottish weather!

 He makes me laugh, as he often stops at viewpoints and stares off whimsically into the distance, as if he’s taking in the scenery.